pupil-labs/realtime-python-api/docs/methods/simple/connect-to-a-device.md

 # Connect to a Device

-One of the first steps you need to carry to leverage the API is to connect to one device.
-This library offers you ways to find one or multiple devices connected to your local network.
-See below the different ways to connect to a device:
+The first step when using the Real-time API is to connect your client to a Companion device, enabling communication between them.

+The examples below demonstrate how to connect to one or more devices using our device discovery functions, as well as how to connect directly via a device’s IP address.

+Your device and the computer running the client must be connected to the same network, and the Companion app must be running.
+If no device can be found, please refer to the [troubleshooting section](./troubleshooting.md).

 === "Discover One Device"